-As you learn more about cultural differences, you will encounter several more concepts, such as low-context and high-context cultures.
-In low-context cultures like the United Kingdom, the United States and Canada, communication is explicit and clear while in a high-context culture like Russia, communication is nuanced and implicit and there is more shared content.
+As you learn more about cultural differences in business, you will encounter several more concepts, such as low-context and high-context cultures.
+In low-context cultures like the United Kingdom, the United States, and Canada, communication is explicit and clear.
+In contrast, in a high-context culture like Russia, communication is nuanced and implicit, and there is more shared content.
 However, the opposite happens when negative feedback is to be given.
 Russia becomes direct, while low-context cultures tend to be indirect when negative feedback is called for.

 Building trust is another challenge for businesses.
 The concept may be relationship-based or task-based.
 When doing business in China, for example, one of the ways to build good relationships involves spending time together at the dining table (drinking and eating).
-It is akin to building a strong network where gaining trust opens a path to success as cultural differences are set aside.
+It is akin to building a solid network where gaining trust opens a path to success as cultural differences are set aside.
 The Chinese call this type of relationship ‘guanxi.’
-In the United States, however, people tend not to have drinks with potential business partners often, unless necessary, so they can avoid embarrassing situations.
+In the United States, however, people don’t often socialize with potential business partners unless necessary to avoid embarrassing situations.

-Another factor that affects trust building is the comfort of silence.
+Another factor that affects trust-building is the comfort of silence.
 In some countries, a few seconds of silence make the conversation uncomfortable.
-This happens in countries where the comfort of silence is low, such as in France, Italy and the United States.
-In Asian countries like Korea, Indonesia and Japan, however, the comfort of silence is high, which often results in Asians not being able to speak often during business meetings with people from Western countries.
+This happens in countries where the comfort of silence is low, such as France, Italy, and the United States.
+In Asian countries like Korea, Indonesia, and Japan, however, the comfort of silence is high, which often results in Asians not speaking often during business meetings with people from Western countries.
 Asians are not likely to feel uncomfortable if the conversation stops for as long as 30 seconds.